csdongxian/csdongxian/README.md

 ### Hi there, I am Dongxian WU (吴栋贤 in Chinese) 👋

 I am an enthusiast for building a trustworthy AI system.
 I received my PhD degree in the Department of Computer Science and Technology at Tsinghua University, co-supervised by Prof. [Shu-Tao Xia](https://scholar.google.com/citations?user=koAXTXgAAAAJ&hl=en) and Prof. [Yisen Wang](https://sites.google.com/site/csyisenwang/).
-I am scheduled to be a Postdoc at the University of Tokyo soon, supervised by Prof. [Masashi Sugiyama](http://www.ms.k.u-tokyo.ac.jp/sugi/index.html).
+Currently, I am a Project Researcher at the University of Tokyo, supervised by Prof. [Masashi Sugiyama](http://www.ms.k.u-tokyo.ac.jp/sugi/index.html).

 🔭 My research mainly focus on:
 - adversarial attacks and defenses